h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/solver.rst

 - IRLSM: Iteratively Reweighted Least Squares Method
 - L_BFGS: Limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm
-- AUTO: Sets the solver based on given data and parameters (default)
 - COORDINATE_DESCENT: Coordinate Decent
 - COORDINATE_DESCENT_NAIVE: Coordinate Decent Naive
+- AUTO: Sets the solver based on given data and parameters (default)

-Detailed information about each of these optiosn is available in the `Solvers <../glm.html#solvers>`__ section.
+Detailed information about each of these options is available in the `Solvers <../glm.html#solvers>`__ section.
+The bullets below describe GLM chooses the solver when ``solver=AUTO``:

+-  If there are more than 5k active predictors, GLM uses L_BFGS.
+-  If ``family=multinomial`` and ``alpha=0`` (ridge or no penalty), GLM uses L_BFGS.
+-  If lambda search is enabled, GLM uses COORDINATE_DESCENT.
+-  If your data has upper/lower bounds and no proximal penlaty, GLM uses COORDINATE_DESCENT.
+-  If none above is true, then GLM defaults to IRLSM.
+This is because COORDINATE_DESCENT works much better with lambda search.

+Below are some general guidelines to follow when specifying a solver.

+- L_BFGS works much better for L2-only multininomial and if you have too many active predictors.
+- You must use IRLSM if you have p-values.
+- IRLSM and COORDINATE_DESCENT share the same path (i.e., they both compute the same gram matrix), they just solve it differently.
+- Use COORDINATE_DESCENT if you have less than 5000 predictors and L1 penalty.
+- COORDINATE_DESCENT performs better when ``lambda_search`` is enabled.
+Also with bounds, it tends to get a higher accuracy.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~